klange/toaruos/README.md

     git clone --recursive https://github.com/klange/toaruos
     cd toaruos
-    docker pull toaruos/build-tools:1.8.x
+    docker pull toaruos/build-tools:1.99.x
-    docker run -v `pwd`:/root/toaruos -w /root/toaruos -e LANG=C.UTF-8 -t toaruos/build-tools:1.8.x util/build-in-docker.sh
+    docker run -v `pwd`:/root/misaka -w /root/misaka -e LANG=C.UTF-8 -t toaruos/build-tools:1.8.x util/build-in-docker.sh

-After building like this, you can run the various utility targets (`make run`, etc.) by setting `TOOLCHAIN=none`.
-Try `TOOLCHAIN=none make shell` to run a ToaruOS shell (using QEMU and a network socket - you'll need netcat for this to work).
+After building like this, you can run the various utility targets (`make run`, etc.).
+Try `make shell` to run a ToaruOS shell (using QEMU and a network socket - you'll need netcat for this to work).

 ### Build Process Internals

-The `Makefile` first checks to see if a toolchain is available and activates it (appends its `bin` directory to `$PATH`).
-If a toolchain is not available, users are prompted if they would like to build one.
-This process downloads and patches both Binutils and GCC and then builds and installs them locally.

-The `Makefile` then uses a Python tool, `auto-dep.py`, to generate additional Makefiles for the userspace applications libraries, automatically resolving dependencies based on `#include` directives.
+The `Makefile` uses a Kuroko tool, `auto-dep.krk`, to generate additional Makefiles for the userspace applications libraries, automatically resolving dependencies based on `#include` directives.

-In an indeterminate order, C library, kernel, modules, userspace librares and applications are built.
-Three boot loaders (one BIOS ATAPI CD loader for emulators, and both a 32-bit and 64-bit EFI loader for general use) are then built.
-Deployed binaries are stored in `base` which is then compiled into a tar archive to use as a ramdisk image.
-This image, along with the bootloader files and kernel are then placed in `fatbase` which is converted into a FAT image for use as the EFI boot payload.
-That image is then placed in `cdbase` along with shadow files representing each of the files in the FAT image, and `cdbase` is compiled into an ISO 9660 CD El Torito image.
-The CD image is then passed through a tool to map the shadow files to their actual data from the FAT image, creating a hybrid ISO 9660 / FAT.

-### Clang

-The kernel and driver modules have been successfully built with Clang using the `i686-elf` target.
-If you would like to experiment with using Clang to build ToaruOS, pass `USE_CLANG=1` to `make` from a clean build.
-You may confirm that Clang was used to build the kernel by examining `/proc/compiler` within the OS.

-### Building in ToaruOS

-ToaruOS is self-hosting, though the native build environment is different from the hosted build.

-To build ToaruOS from within ToaruOS, follow these steps:

-    # Install the necessary tools (gcc, python)
-    sudo msk update; sudo msk install src-tools
-    # Update PATH
-    source ~/.eshrc; rehash
-    cd /src
-    # Build the ISO (root is needed as this process copies some protected files from /etc)
-    sudo build-the-world.py

-The resulting image can be booted in Bochs, or sent to the host for use in another VM.
+In an indeterminate order, the C library, kernel, userspace librares and applications are built.

 ### Third-Party Components